-It should be recognised that any report can be criticised for not doing enough or for noncompliance of recognised standards.
-Building Forensics balance cost and required results and endeavour to provide useful and economic investigation results.
+It should be recognised that any report can be criticised for not doing enough or for noncompliance with recognised standards.
+Building Forensics balances cost and required results and endeavours to provide practical and economic investigation results.

-Building Forensics use recognised standards in their investigations but invariably utilise comparison of target areas against considered unaffected areas.
-This can include moisture levels of air and substrates and or chemicals and biological activity.
+Building Forensics use recognised standards in their investigations but invariably compares target areas against unaffected regions.
+This can include moisture levels in air and substrates, and/or chemicals and biological activity.

 Report Conclusions may indicate the presence of elevated or abnormal contamination.
-Generally, there is no standard for normal or a healthy home or property, and any conclusions or recommendations are based on a comparison of unaffected areas or the Building Forensics opinion.
-Normal is almost impossible to interpret as safe due to the potential for reactions with multiple agents, coupled with individual immune responses.
+Generally, there is no standard for a regular or healthy home or property, and any conclusions or recommendations are based on a comparison of unaffected areas or the Building Forensics opinion.

-It is, therefore, important to recognise basic risk and hazard protocols where or if hazards and exposure routes may exist.
-While some moulds are considered toxigenic, risks from allergens can create harmful synergistic effects greater than their individual components
+It is, therefore, essential to recognise basic risk and hazard protocols where or if hazards and exposure routes may exist.
+While some moulds are considered toxigenic, risks from allergens can create harmful synergistic effects greater than their components.

-Assessments are made based on probability and usually recognise the most harmful substance as the leading agent. (in accordance with CoSHH)
+Assessments are based on probability and usually recognise the most harmful substance as the leading agent. (by CoSHH)